 We’ve created a guide for beginners at link prospecting.

-This guide will help you identify the best prospects for your link building campaigns.
+This guide will help you identify the best link prospects and link opportunities for your link building campaigns and improve your backlink profile.

 At the beginning, we’re going to explain what link prospecting is and why it’s important.